zxcwhale/android_hal_gpsbds/README.md

 As we do all the things in android's hal(parse nmea and conceal satellites's in_use_fix_flag) and framework(reveal satellites's in_use_fix_flag and restore azimuth to normal), so any 3rd party application can work with it.

+#Requirements
+1. Android source code
+2. Android build enviroment.
+3. You must first build the full android source.
+*How to build android source is not a topic here.

 #How to use
 ##HAL level